 This is the very popular way of getting reviews and can be done through websites like BookBub and some other sites, where you email them about your book offer.

 There are also some other sites which allow authors to create a profile and list their book as being available there with all the books details.

-You can also find some connections within in your circle or on social media sites who do book reviews and directly send email asking for a book review.
+You can also find some connections within in your circle or on social media sites who do book reviews and directly send emails asking for a book review.

-Some of them may charge you a little or you can negociate your way around in return for a free copy.
+Some of them may charge you a little or you can negotiate your way around in return for a free copy.